Contract Management Software Reviews

 What can I do with existing contracts?

-Some contract management software offers OCR, or optical character recognition, which can take existing contracts from paper and translate them into digital, editable documents.
+Some contract management software like DocuSign offers OCR, or optical character recognition, which can take existing contracts from paper and translate them into digital, editable documents.
+“It helps us find the precise word or figure, no matter where it is across the entire enterprise,” says one DocuSign user we surveyed.
+“It does not matter if that document is a PDF or a JPG, it fully converts into searchable text accessible from a desktop or mobile device anywhere and anytime.”
 This is obviously an advanced feature you won’t always find with the lowest pricing tiers in popular contract management software, but instead offered for enterprise-level customers.

 How do I get people onboard with new contract management software?